-‘What do you want to do with your life?’ is one of those, big, daunting questions that people throw at you now and again.
-Careers play a big role in our lives, and the idea of choosing one can be daunting.
+‘So, what do you want to do with your life?’ said every adult ever.
+The truth is, our career can play a really big part in our lives, and the idea of choosing one can be daunting.

-- What do I enjoy?
-Think about what you really love doing.
-Make a list of all the things you enjoy, and try to match them up with possible career choices.
+What do you really love doing?
+Make a list of all the things you enjoy, and try to match them up with possible careers.
 Think outside the box.
 There are millions of jobs you probably don’t even know exist, so do some research as to what’s out there.
 You could even look directly on job sites such as Seek or Indeed for ideas.

-- What am I good at?
-Are you a great communicator, good with your hands, a whiz at solving problems, or a creative person?
-Identifying your skills and personal qualities will go a long way in helping you to identify a possible career pathway.
+We’re all good at something.
+Are you a great communicator, a whiz at solving problems, or really creative?
+Being clear about your skills and personal strengths will go a long way in helping you to identify a possible career pathway.

-- What lifestyle appeals to me?
 Would you prefer an indoor or outdoor working environment?
 Travelling around or staying put?
-It’s handy to think about how working will fit into your lifestyle and be an enjoyable part of your life.
+It’s worth thinking about how to fit working into your lifestyle so that it’s an enjoyable part of your life.

-- Map it out: Go to town on a mind map, jotting down all the types of jobs you might be interested in, even if they seem a bit unrealistic.
+- Map it out: Go to town on a mind map, jotting down all the types of jobs you might be interested in.
 Then put it out of sight for a week.
-When you take another peek at it, are there any that stick out?
+When you take another peek at it, are there any jobs that stick out?

-- Imagine you’re offered every job in the whole world.
-Which job would you pick?
+- Imagine you’re offered every job in the whole world: Which one would you pick?
 Start from there and work backwards to something you feel you can achieve.

 What can I do now?